-In November 2021 we acquired, subject to acceptance by the TSXV, the operating assets of ZMS BV, a privately held Dutch corporation operating as Zimbabwe Marketing Services ("ZMS").
+In November 2021 we acquired the operating assets of ZMS BV, a privately held Dutch corporation operating as Zimbabwe Marketing Services ("ZMS").
 ZMS is a provider of non-GMO and organic raspberries, snow peas, sugar snaps and fine green beans, sourced from a number of African based growing regions and sold to a variety of customers throughout Europe.
-As part of the acquisition, we will acquire all customer and supplier relationships of ZMS plus currently initiated trademark applications for the rights to the Awesome Fruits brand for non-GMO branded fruits in the EU and the Rawsome Fruits brand for organic fruits in the EU.
-Under the terms of the acquisition, and subject to TSX Venture Exchange acceptance, we will issue 1,645,643 common shares of Organto valued at €400,000 based on the twenty-day weighted average closing price on the TSX Venture Exchange prior to the closing of the transaction.
-The common shares issued will be subject to escrow provisions and become freely tradable in equal amounts over three years.
-ZMS has annualized revenues of approximately CDN \$2.0 million with positive EBITDA margins.
+As part of the acquisition, we acquired all customer and supplier relationships of ZMS plus currently initiated trademark applications for the rights to the Awesome Fruits brand for non-GMO branded fruits in the EU and the Rawsome Fruits brand for organic fruits in the EU.
+We issued 1,645,643 common shares of Organto valued at €400,000 based on the twenty-day weighted average closing price on the TSX Venture Exchange prior to the closing of the transaction.
+The common shares issued are subject to escrow provisions and become freely tradable in equal amounts over three years.
+Prior to acquisition, ZMS had annualized revenues of approximately CDN \$2.0 million with positive EBITDA margins.
 The assets and operations acquired are expected to be EBITDA accretive to our business and strong growth is projected for the future as operations are combined with our business.
 The business will be immediately integrated onto our operating platform and ZMS's operations are expected to be easily combined with our existing resources to drive future business opportunities.
-As this acquisition involved non-arm's length parties, the transaction was reviewed and approved by an independent committee of our Board of Directors of Organto.
+As this acquisition involved non-arm's length parties, the transaction was reviewed and approved by an independent committee of our Board of Directors of Organto and has been accepted by the TSX Venture Exchange.